manoj-hubgit/Codekata/README.md

 • Total number of coding problems solved in Strings           : 69

 • Total number of coding problems solved in Basics            : 33

+• Total number of coding problems solved in Companies         : 1

 • Total number of coding problems solved in Looping           : 13